-Second thing is is does it solve the problem and we hear this over and over and over again and does it solve a problem?
-Now, really what I’m trying to figure out here is is it a painkiller or is it a vitamin?
+We hear this over and over again…does it solve a problem?
+What I’m trying to figure out here is is it a painkiller or is it a vitamin?
 If it’s a painkiller, we want that.
 If it’s a vitamin, it’s like eh, nice to have.
 So really, you gotta figure out does it really solve a problem for a large number of people and it’s just that simple and I’m not gonna go into more detail because everyone talks about that.

-Number five, is it simple to use, is it simple to understand?
+Number five, is it simple to use or understand?
 Is it simple to share?
 Is it simple to describe?
-All those things are hugely important because the simpler it is obviously the better.
-Now, it doesn’t have to be three word simple but I mean, you have to be able to explain that pretty quickly and easily to all levels depending on who you’re selling it to and whether it’s a product or service.
+All these things are hugely important because the simpler it is obviously the better.
+Now, it doesn’t have to be three word simple.
+However, you have to be able to explain that pretty quickly and easily to all levels.
+Depending on who you’re selling it to and whether it’s a product or service.
 So simplicity is super important.
 Just understand that.
 Make it simple.
 If you have any questions, please leave them in the comments below.
 I will answer all of them.
 I promise.
 And if you have any other comments good or bad, please leave those as well.

 Learn from yesterday, live for today, hope for tomorrow.
 The important thing is not to stop questioning. -Albert Einstein